GuidoKiener/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_withlock_run.rst

 command line, either locking the entire server, or a particular user, so no changes can be made to it while this command is running.

-WARNING: since this takes an exclusive lock, it MUST NOT be used to run an cyrus internal program, which will also try to take the same locks, and cause a deadlock.
+WARNING: since this takes an exclusive lock, it MUST NOT be used to run a cyrus internal program, which will also try to take the same locks, and cause a deadlock.

 It is most useful for running an external filesystem snapshot command, which can